Date of Award:

 In this dissertation, we introduce three different deep learning architectures with attention mechanisms, each of which aims to address the drawbacks of their peers and evaluate their performance in terms of segmentation and classification accuracy on two public BUS datasets.
 First, we propose a Multi-Scale Self-Attention Network (MSSA-Net) for BUS image segmentation that can be trained on small BUS image datasets.
 We design a multi-scale attention mechanism to explore relationships between pixels to improve the feature representation and achieve better segmentation accuracy.
 Second, we propose a Multi-Task Learning Network with Context-Oriented Self-Attention (MTL-COSA) to segment tumors and classify them as benign or malignant automatically and simultaneously.
 We design a COSA attention mechanism that utilizes segmentation outputs to estimate the tumor boundary, which is treated as prior medical knowledge, to guide the network to learn contextual relationships for better feature representations to improve both segmentation and classification accuracy.
 Third, we propose a Regional-Attentive Multi-Task Learning framework (RMTL-Net) for simultaneous BUS image segmentation and classification.
 We design a regional attention mechanism that employs the segmentation output to guide the classifier to learn important category-sensitive information in three regions of BUS images and fuse them to achieve better classification accuracy.
 We conduct experiments on two public BUS image datasets to show the superiority of the proposed three methods to several state-of-the-art methods for BUS image segmentation, classification, and Multi-task learning.

 Xu, Meng, "Deep Learning With Attention Mechanisms in Breast Ultrasound Image Segmentation and Classification" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8770.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .